MileHacker Logo

 • Hutongs (胡同)

-Traditional narrow alleyways and courtyard residences, providing a look into old Beijing.
+Traditional narrow alleyways and courtyard residences, offering a glimpse into old Beijing.
 Explore areas like Nanluoguxiang, Shichahai, or those around the Bell and Drum Towers.

 Historic timekeeping structures that offer views of the surrounding hutongs plus a sense of Beijing's past.